Meghan Markle 'wants to move forward' with As Ever following Netflix split

 Most Read

-The Duke and Duchess of Sussex will be heading to Australia and her lifestyle brand may not be far behind the trip.
+The Duke and Duchess of Sussex will be heading to Australia next month, their first visit to the Oceania country since 2018.

-Netflix and As Ever cut ties earlier this month, after it was claimed that the streaming giant saw viewership had “no appetite” for it.
+Netflix and As Ever cut ties earlier this month after it was claimed that the streaming giant saw viewership as having “no appetite” for it.

 |GETTY

 “They have to earn a living.
-They are private citizens and have to pay the bills like anyone else,” they told the Telegraph.
+They are private citizens and have to pay the bills like anyone else.”

 Netflix had invested in the lifestyle brand when it launched last year, coinciding with the launch of her own show on the platform, With Love Meghan.

-In a statement concerning the split, Netflix said: “Meghan’s passion for elevating everyday moments in beautiful yet simple ways inspired the creation of the As Ever brand, and we are glad to have played a role in bringing that vision to life.
+In a statement concerning the split, Netflix told the People's Channel: “Meghan’s passion for elevating everyday moments in beautiful yet simple ways inspired the creation of the As Ever brand, and we are glad to have played a role in bringing that vision to life.

 “As it was always intended, Meghan will continue growing the brand and take it into its next chapter independently, and we look forward to celebrating how she continues to bring joy to households around the world.”